CHaerem/ResQueue/README.md

 ### Core Features

-- [ ] Implement the song request and queuing system using Firestore for real-time updates, which will involve:
+- [ ] Implement the song request and queuing system using Supabase for real-time updates, which will involve:
-  - Storing song information and queue data in Firestore
+  - Storing song information and queue data in Supabase
   - Associating queue entries with confirmed payments and the admin user's details in the main database
 - [ ] Expand the database schema to handle Vipps payment confirmations and related user data
-- [ ] Enable real-time updates to the song queue through Firestore integration
+- [ ] Enable real-time updates to the song queue through Supabase integration
 - [ ] Add payment integration using Vipps, including processing payment confirmations and linking them to user accounts
 - [ ] Implement the bidding functionality to allow users to prioritize their song choice
 - [ ] Create user profiles and dashboard for managing queues and payments